Last Updated on July 5, 2026 by Daniel Globe

 Key Takeaways

-- Bullet trajectory is the path a bullet takes from the muzzle of the gun to the target.
+- Bullet trajectory is the curved path a bullet follows from muzzle to target, shaped by gravity, air resistance, and muzzle velocity.

 Factors Affecting Bullet Travel Distance